All Episodes

 We have all kinds of stories in this stack here.

-Video shows federal officials, this is from a Mobile Alabama newspaper.
+This is from a Mobile, Alabama newspaper.

-Video shows federal officials knew quickly of potential for massive oil flow in Gulf Spill.
+Video shows federal officials knew quickly of potential for massive oil flow in Gulf spill.

-But remember, my friends, crisis is the rallying cry of the tyrant from the Washington Examiner, former NOAA oil spill cleanup boss says Obama waited too long in Gulf disaster.
+But remember, my friends, crisis is the rallying cry of the tyrant from the Washington Examiner.

-The spill is a challenge, complicated by the well head being 5,000 feet below water.
+She told community leaders gathered at a New Orleans church on Saturday, the spill is a challenge, complicated by the wellhead being 5,000 feet below water.

 So she's meeting with community organizers in New Orleans.

-U.S. EPA administrator Lisa Jackson concluded her tour of areas that could be impacted by the oil spill in the Gulf of Mexico today.
+U.S. EPA Administrator Lisa Jackson concluded her tour of areas that could be impacted by the oil spill in the Gulf of Mexico today.

 Story from yesterday.

-Pose pose pose, say say, solve nothing.
+Say, say, say, solve nothing.

-Mark Tapscott, Washington Examiner.
+Mark Tap Scott, Washington Examiner.

-As soon as possible, after crude began pumping into the Gulf of Mexico following the explosion and sinking of BP's Deepwater Horizon drilling platform, 53 miles south of Louisiana.
+As soon as possible after crude began pumping into the Gulf of Mexico following the explosion and sinking of BP's Deepwater Horizon drilling platform 53 miles south of Louisiana.

-The Mobile Register reports that Ron Gouget, who formerly managed the oil spill cleanup department, the National Oceanic and Atmospheric Administration is criticizing the Obama White House's failure to act according to existing government plans in the event of a spill in the area now being deluged with thousands of barrels of crude every day.
+The Mobile Register reports that Ron Gouget, who formerly managed the oil spill cleanup department, the National Oceanic and Atmospheric Administration, is criticizing the Obama White House's failure to act according to existing government plans in the event of a spill in the area now being deluged with thousands of barrels of crude every day.

-Gouget said that he was at NOAA, the agency created to plan that required burning off an oil spill in the region in its earliest stage if the prevailing winds would not push the smoke and soot from the operation inland.
+The agency created a plan that required burning off an oil spill in the region in its earliest stage if the prevailing winds would not push the smoke and soot from the operation inland.

 Plan still in effect, but it was not activated last week.